 Child support is payable on behalf of the children based on the daily needs and expenses of the children.
 All parents have a legal responsibility to support their children to the extent that they are able.
-The parent who is primarily caring for the children will receive a monthly table amount of support for so long as the child qualifies as a child under the Family Law Act, or as defined in an Order or separation agreement.
+The parent who is primarily caring for the children will receive a monthly table amount of support for so long as the child qualifies as a child under the Family Law Act, or as defined in an order or separation agreement.
 If a child resides with both parents equally, an analysis is required to determine the appropriate amount of child support.
 The Child Support Guidelines govern the area of child support and are a combination of both written text and tables of support.

 The Child Support Guidelines.